Eaton improves biodiesel loading system

 Eaton’s solution totally eliminated the costly, inefficient duplex cartridge filter in the loading system.

 Quality requirements are rising fast in the alternative fuel market and the final product has to conform to tighter than ever standards.
-A biodiesel manufacturer originally installed a vertical duplex cartridge unit to filter biodiesel from a storage tank into trucks and rail cars.
+A Biodiesel Producer originally installed a vertical duplex cartridge unit to filter biodiesel from a storage tank into trucks and rail cars.

 The purpose of the filter was to remove any storage tank related impurities from the product before transport to customers.
 The vertical cartridge vessels had bottom outlets which raised the vessel opening over six feet high.
 The expensive, jumbo cartridges used in the vessels were extremely heavy and difficult to remove.
 The operators did not have a platform or other method to position themselves for safe and easy removal of dirty cartridges.
 Several changes of cartridges were required to filter a single batch.